Table Of Contents

 Reputation:

 Look for online reviews and feedback from other traders or independent websites.
-This is where you will often get the scoop on whether the broker engages in such fair trade practices as efficient trade execution and no manipulation of market prices.
+This is where you can often learn whether the broker offers fair practices such as efficient execution and no price manipulation.

 A broker offering a demo or practice account allows you to test its platform and your strategies with virtual money before committing real funds.